2000 Mar del Plata Sevens: Summary

 The opening day of the 2000 Mar del Plata sevens saw the first draw in the series history with Samoa and Australia recording a 14-all draw in the final match of the day.
 Earlier results though put Samoa top of Pool D by a single point over Australia.
 New Zealand continued their form in the series, conceding only seven points (against France) in the pool stage to finish top of Pool B with France joining them.
 Fiji finished top of Pool A with wins over Germany (56–5), Uruguay (61–7) and Canada (40–14) with Canada joining them in second place.
 The final pool saw South Africa finish top of the pool with hosts, Argentina coming in second place.

-Day 2 saw an Fiji and New Zealand final for the fourth tournament in a row after both teams recorded victories in their quarters and semis to make it to the cup final.
+Day 2 saw a Fiji and New Zealand final for the fourth tournament in a row after both teams recorded victories in their quarters and semis to make it to the cup final.
 For Fiji they defeated France 47–7 before knocking off Samoa in the semi-finals 19–7.
 New Zealand recorded a victory over Canada in the quarter-finals before defeating first-time cup semi-finalists, Australia with Australian coach, Glen Ella stating, "It was good to finally break through".
 In the cup final, it was Fiji who defeated New Zealand to tie the series after four rounds after coming back from 14–0 down to win 26–14.
 Hosts, Argentina won the plate final while Spain won the bowl defeating Chile.